ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## notLike(haystack, pattern), haystack NOT LIKE pattern operator

-The same thing as ‘like’, but negative.
+The same thing as `like`, but negative.

 ## ilike